ephes/django_async/article_sorted.md

 little bit nicer there, but any browser will do.
 This is not at all different from a normal synchronous api view in Django before 3.1.

+### Async Aggregation View

 Ok, let's add an asynchronous view then.
 We are creating a view that builds ten different urls pointing to our original sync view and aggregate their results in a new response.

-Add this async def view to `mysite/views.py`:
+Add this code to `mysite/views.py` and move the imports to the top of the file:
 ```python
 import httpx
 import asyncio